JumpingKeyCaps/LCDify/README.md

 **GPU Video Pipeline for authentic Retro-LCD rendering.**

-LCDify is an advanced Android media processing engine that transforms modern video into pixel-perfect, dithered LCD visuals.
+LCDify is a technical exploration of GPU-first video processing on Android, focused on authentic Retro-LCD rendering.

 Unlike simple filter apps, LCDify implements a **Zero-Copy GPU Pipeline** for maximum performance and fidelity.